This four ingredient cranberry sauce is fresh and flavorful, thanks to the orange zest! And it can be made ahead, saving you precious time.

 People around the Thanksgiving table can be categorized one of two ways: team canned cranberry sauce and team fresh cranberry sauce.
 I fall resolutely into the latter.
 In my opinion, fresh cranberry sauce has so much more flavor, and it’s much more vibrant and fresh (duh) tasting.

-This Apple Cranberry Sauce is no different.
-I start by grating a whole apple with a box grater.
+1. Start with a whole apple, and grate it using a box grater.
 I used Honeycrisp, but any sweet apple will do.
 Pink Lady would be delicious, too!
 Apples and cranberries are a natural pair.

 Apple Cranberry Sauce